Hyperbolic Sliced-Wasserstein via Geodesic and Horospherical Projections: Implementation

 \textbf{Implementation.} In practice, we only have access to discrete distributions $\hat{\mu}_n=\sum_{i=1}^n \alpha_i\delta_{x_i}$ and $\hat{\nu}_n = \sum_{i=1}^n \beta_i \delta_{y_i}$ where $(x_i)_i$ and $(y_i)_i$ are sample locations in hyperbolic space, and $(\alpha_i)_i$ and $(\beta_i)_i$ belong to the simplex $\Delta_n = \{\alpha\in [0,1]^n,\ \sum_{i=1}^n \alpha_i = 1\}$.
 We approximate the integral by a Monte-Carlo approximation by drawing a finite number $L$ of projection directions $(v_\ell)_{\ell=1}^L$ in $S^{d-1}$.
 Then, computing GHSW and HHSW amount at first getting the coordinates on $\mathbb{R}$ by using the corresponding projections, and computing the 1D Wasserstein distance between them.
 We summarize the procedure in Algorithm \ref{alg:hsw} for GHSW.

 \looseness=-1 \textbf{Complexity.} For both GHSW and HHSW, the projection procedure has a complexity of $O(nd)$.
 Hence, for $L$ projections, the complexity is in $O(Ln(d+\log n))$ which is the same as for SW.
 In Figure \ref{fig:comparison_time}, we compare the runtime between GHSW, HHSW, SW, Wasserstein and Sinkhorn with geodesic distances in $\mathbb{L}^2$ for $n\in \{10^2,10^3,10^4,5\cdot 10^4, 10^5\}$ samples which are drawn from wrapped normal distributions \citep{nagano2019wrapped}, and $L=200$ projections.
 We used the POT library \citep{flamary2021pot} to compute SW, Wasserstein and Sinkhorn.
 We observe the quasi-linearity complexity of GHSW and HHSW.
 When we only have a few samples, the cost of the projection is higher than computing the 1D Wasserstein distance, and SW is the fastest.
-Using the Busemann coordinates, HHSW is faster than GHSW which requires to compute a projection and the distances to the origin for the coordinates.